-A word version of this document can be found on the HR support pages on Connect http://connect/corporate/humanresources/managementsupport/Pages/default.aspx nttp://conne ct/corporate/numamesource : s/managementsupport/i rages/deradit.aspx Title of Proposal Management of Contract tors Policy Person Completing this proposal Natassia James Role or title Head of H&S and Regulatory Compliance Division Corporate Services Service Area Health and Safety Date Started July 2020 Date completed July 2020 Main purpose and aims of the propos al and how it fits in with th e wider strategic aims and objectives of the organisation.
-This policy has been created to clearly of lefine the roles and expectat ions of contractors when n working on behalf of BSMHFT to ensure the safety of all those that may be affected by their a ctivities. , , Who will benefit from the proposal?
-All staff, service users, visitors, contract ors.
-Impacts on different Personal Protect ed Characteristics - Helpfu ul Questions: Does this proposal promote equality of pportunity?
-Promote good cor mmunity relations?
-Eliminate discrimination?
-Promote positive a attitudes towards disabled people?
-Eliminate harassment?
-Consider more fav vourable treatment of disabled people?
-Eliminate victimisation?
-Promote involvem nent and consultation?
+A word version of this document can be found on the HR support pages on Connect http://connect/corporate/humanresources/managementsupport/Pages/default.aspx

+Title of Proposal Management of Contractors Policy Person Completing this proposal Natassia James Role or title Head of H&S and Regulatory Compliance Division Corporate Services Service Area Health and Safety Date Started August 2023 Date completed August 2023

+Main purpose and aims of the proposal and how it fits in with the wider strategic aims and objectives of the organisation.

+This policy has been created to clearly define the roles and expectations of staff responsible for engaging contractors when working on behalf of BSMHFT or SSL to ensure the safety of all those that may be affected by their activities.

+Who will benefit from the proposal?

+All staff, service users, visitors, contractors.

+Does the policy affect service users, employees, or the wider community?

+Add any data you have on the groups affected split by Protected characteristic in the boxes below.
+Highlight how you have used the data to reduce any noted inequalities going forward

+Positive impact for all groups affected by the Trust's construction activities.

+Does the policy significantly affect service delivery, business processes or policy?
+How will these reduce inequality?

+It is not a new policy and staff are already familiar with the expectations of selecting and managing contractors.

+Does it involve a significant commitment of resources?
+How will these reduce inequality?

+No - contractors will be selected and managed as part of the project that they are delivering, which will have dedicated resources allocated to it.